Paul Zivich

 Navigation

-To adhere to the FAIR (Findability, Accessibility, Interoperability, and Reuse) principles for my research software, my publication code is available long-term on Zenodo.
+To adhere to the FAIR (Findability, Accessibility, Interoperability, and Reuse) principles for my research software, code from selected publications is available on Zenodo.

 Explainers